Granado Espada

-Granado Espada is a Korean fantasy MMORPG developed by IMC Games Co.,Ltd. Originally released in South Korea in February 2006, the English localizations were launched in the summer of 2007 in North America and Southeast Asia.
-Granado Espada won the 2006 Korean Presidential Award for Best Graphics and Game of the Year, with features previously unseen in an MMORPG (such as the ability for players to control multiple characters at the same time).
-Granado Espada features a unique art style based on the Baroque period of Europe, differing from the standard “sword and sorcery” fantasy themes of the genre.
+Granado Espada is a Korean fantasy MMORPG developed by E2C Co., Ltd. The game was released in February 2006 in South Korea, and English localizations were launched in the summer of 2007 in North America and Southeast Asia.
+Granado Espada won the 2006 Korean Presidential Award for Best Graphics and Game of the Year with features previously unseen in MMORPGs, such as the possibility to control multiple characters at once.
+Granado Espada features an art style based on the Baroque period of Europe, contrary to its genre's ubiquitous sword and sorcery aesthetics.

 Setting

 The world of Granado Espada takes place on a newly discovered continent based on the Americas during the Age of Exploration.
 The world is divided into different maps and grouped into themed regions such as forests, tropical jungles, plains, swamps, deserts and ice fields.

 The continent, currently under the control of the fictional Kingdom of Vespanola as a colony, is in a crisis due to negligence by the home nation due to a war in the Old World.
 On the continent itself, internal strife has arisen from the feud between the Royalists supporting the Vespanolan crown, and the Republicans campaigning for independence.
 Therefore, the Vespanolan Queen has ordered a policy of Reconquista for the continent by attracting more people from the Old World to settle there.
 The player takes the role of a pioneering family from the Old World, eager to explore the continent and eliminate elements that will threaten the survival of its people.